aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ppsx-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to XLSX in Android via Java or Online App" h2="Export PPSX file to XLSX in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The PPSX file format is a presentation file format used by Microsoft PowerPoint.
+It is a proprietary format that is used to store presentations created with PowerPoint.
+The XLSX file format is a spreadsheet file format used by Microsoft Excel.
+It is a proprietary format that is used to store spreadsheets created with Excel.
+Converting a PPSX file to XLSX allows users to view the data in a spreadsheet format, which is more suitable for data analysis and manipulation.

+<h2>How Aspose.Total helps for ppsx to xlsx conversion</h2>

-You can easily convert PPSX file to XLSX in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPSX file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLSX.
+Aspose.Total for Android via Java is a comprehensive suite of components that enables developers to easily convert PPSX files to XLSX in their Android applications.
+The process is a two-step process.
+In the first step, Aspose.Slides for Android via Java is used to export the PPSX file to HTML.
+In the second step, Aspose.Cells for Android via Java is used to convert the HTML to XLSX.
+This process is quick and easy, and allows developers to quickly and easily convert PPSX files to XLSX in their Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}